 Three degrees is standard, but the variance may differ depending on your unit and brand of equipment.

 This can be changed, but it does need to be done by an HVAC professional.

-Aside from that, if it is cold enough, the system may think it is frozen when it is not, and your pump can get stuck in defrost mode, triggering the auxiliary heat to kick in.
+#4 Lastly, if it is cold enough, the system may think it is frozen when it is not, and your pump can get stuck in defrost mode, triggering the auxiliary heat to kick in.